denialpan/DoABarrelWall/README.md

 The Jailbreak community has the same people that exist in nearly every online community that surrounds themselves on a usable product:

-- **Newcomers:** Those interested in what the community has to offer and usually start off asking basic questions on where to begin.
+- **Newcomers:** Those interested in what the community has to offer and usually start off asking basic questions.
+- **Active Users** Those that spend some time every day to see what's new and to help others where they can.